-Under the EMCRP, the DPHE has initiated elaborate consultations with various stakeholders of this project for the Non Piped Deep Tara Tubewell Schemes site management.
+Under the EMCRP, the DPHE has initiated elaborate consultations with various stakeholders of this project for the Non-Piped Deep Tara Tubewell Schemes site management.
 These include GIS specialist (initially), hydrogeologist located in the scheme area, E&S consultants, local DPHE authorities, other development partners such as UN as well as the DRP community.
 These sessions covered topics such as WB introduced Social and Environmental safeguard issues, GRM, possible social environmental and economic effects, livelihoods options, discussions on minimizing the laborer conflict among DRP and local host communities, Infrastructure, WASH, hygiene, GBV, forestation, waste, sludge management.
 Most importantly, the benefits of safe drinking water options through installing the Non piped Deep Tara Tubewell schemes were discussed.
-It was also determined that there is no Elephant corridor and no scope of Elephant/Human conflict in the site area.
 The DRP community were made aware and sensitized on E&S safeguard issues, precautions, child safety, avoid resettlement, relocations of local institutions (mosques, school/ learning centers & others, any restrictions for the DRP, and compensation mechanisms in the event of any objection and complaints.